Editor’s Note: This Rosetta Stone Japanese Review has been updated on October 6, 2024.

 Is It Worth The Money?

-When you compare the price to a traditional university course then it seems much more affordable.
-However, there’s many other programs that exist at a far lower price that will teach you Japanese more comprehensively than Rosetta Stone.
+When you compare the price to a traditional university course, then it seems much more affordable.
+However, there are many other programs that exist at a far lower price that will teach you Japanese more comprehensively than Rosetta Stone.
 In our opinion it’s simply not worth the hefty price tag.

 Rosetta Stone Japanese Review: Conclusion